petergridge/irrigation_component_v4/README.md

 ```

 ### Zone Group
 You can optionally group zones to run concurrently or sequentially.
 Inputs are from an input_text or input_select helper defined for each zone.
-Blank groups are treated as sequential zones.
+Blank groups or where a zone_group is not defined will be sequential zones.
 Zones are grouped by having the same text value, for example each zone with a value of 'A' will run concurrently.

 ```
 zones: